Mums for Lungs Clean Air Schools

-What is a Mums for Lungs Clean Air School?
+What is a Clean Air School?

 Mums for Lungs Clean Air Schools understand and promote the importance of clean air for children’s health and take action to reduce air pollution around their schools.
 They encourage their families to walk or cycle to school rather than drive.